 Restricted Stock and Restricted Stock Units.
 The Compensation Committee may grant to a participant Shares of restricted stock and/or RSUs.
 RSUs are similar to Shares of restricted stock except that no Shares are actually awarded to the participant on the date of grant.
 The Shares of restricted stock and/or the RSUs granted to a participant under the Sixth Amended and Restated 2004 Plan will not be transferable until the end of the applicable period of restriction established by the Compensation Committee (and in the case of RSUs until the date of delivery of Shares or other payment), or upon earlier satisfaction of any other conditions as specified by the Compensation Committee.
 The Compensation Committee will impose such other conditions and/or restrictions on any Shares of restricted stock or RSUs as it may deem advisable, including a requirement that the participant pay a stipulated purchase price for each Share of restricted stock or each RSU, restrictions based upon achievement of performance goals, service-based restrictions and/or restrictions under applicable laws or under the requirements of any stock exchange or securities market upon which such Shares are listed or traded.
-For the avoidance of doubt, imposing restrictions based upon the achievement of performance units for purposes of the Sixth Amended and Restated 2004 Plan, including for purposes of the annual award limits described above.
+For the avoidance of doubt, imposing restrictions based upon the achievement of performance goals will not result in Shares of restricted stock or RSUs being converted to performance shares or performance units for purposes of the Sixth Amended and Restated 2004 Plan, including for purposes of the annual award limits described above.